 | Superior Demon | Satan or Lucifer (varies by text) |

-| Powers | Commands destructive locusts, spreads ruin, torments souls, induces despair |
+| Powers | Commands destructive locusts, spreads ruin, torments souls, and induces despair |

 | Appearance | Winged figure, often with locust-like or monstrous features |